-U.S. Department of Justice Office of Justice Programs National Institute of Justice OMB No. 1121-0329 Approval Expires 12/31/2018
+Office of Justice Programs National Institute of Justice OMB No. 1121-0329 Approval Expires 12/31/2018

-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding of innovative doctoral dissertation research in the social and behavioral sciences that is relevant to providing solutions to better ensure public safety, prevent and control crime, and ensure the fair and impartial administration of criminal justice in the United States.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding innovative doctoral dissertation research in science, technology, engineering, or mathematics that is relevant to providing solutions to better ensure public safety, prevent and control crime, and ensure the fair and impartial administration of criminal justice in the United States.
 This program furthers the Department's mission by sponsoring research to provide objective, independent, evidence-based knowledge and tools to meet the challenges of crime and justice, particularly at the state and local levels.

-Graduate Research Fellowship in the Social and Behavioral Sciences
+Graduate Research Fellowship in Science, Technology, Engineering, and Mathematics Eligibility

-Eligibility